Catherine Théot

-Catherine Théot (born at Barenton (Normandy), France in 1716; died 1 September 1794) was a French visionary.
+Catherine Théot (born at Barenton (Normandy), France, 5 May 1716 ー 1 September 1794) was a French visionary.
 Catherine believed she was destined to work for God.
 She gained notoriety when she was accused of being involved in a plot to overthrow the Republic, and the downfall of Maximilien Robespierre was attributed in part to her prophecies.

 Life

+Théot was born into a peasant family and from a young age had many spiritual visions.
+In the 1760s she sought official recognition and guidance from the Catholic Church for her visions and was put in touch with Joseph Grisel, a fierce critic of Jansenism, who became her spiritual guide.
+Under Grisel's guidance she undertook a long course of religious asceticism in the lay convent of the Miramiones (fr) in Paris.
+However, after many years she had come no closer to having the Church recognize her visions as authentic, and abandoned Grisel, drifting towards more Jansenist views herself before rejecting Catholic orthodoxy entirely.